 God’s Attitude Toward Those Who Run Away During His WorkYou’ll find this kind of person everywhere: After they have been certain about God’s way, for various reasons, they depart silently and without a parting word to go off and do whatever their heart desires.
 For the time being, we won’t get into why this person leaves.
 First we’ll take a look at what God’s attitude is toward this kind of person.
 It’s very clear!
 From the moment this person leaves, in God’s eyes, the span of their belief is over.
 It’s not this person that ended it, but God.
 That this person left God means that they have already rejected God, that they already don’t want God.
 It means that they already don’t accept God’s salvation.
 Since this person doesn’t want God, can God still want them?
 Moreover, when this person has this attitude, this view, and is determined to leave God, they have already aggravated God’s disposition.
 Even though they didn’t fly into a rage and curse God, even though they didn’t engage in any vile or excessive behavior, and even though this person is thinking: If there comes a day when I’ve had my fill of fun on the outside, or when I still need God for something, I will come back.
 Or if God calls on me, I will come back.
 Or they say: When I am hurt on the outside, when I see that the outside world is too dark and too wicked and I no longer want to go with the flow, I will come back to God.
 Even though this person has calculated in their mind at what point they’re coming back, even though they leave the door open for their return, they don’t realize that no matter how they think and how they plan, this is all just wishful thinking.
 Their biggest mistake is being unclear about how God feels when they want to leave.
 Starting from that moment when this person determines to leave God, God has completely abandoned them; God has already established their outcome in His heart.
 What outcome is that?
 That this person is one of the hamsters, and will perish along with them.
 Thus, people often see this kind of situation: Someone abandons God, but they don’t receive a punishment.
 God operates according to His own principles.
 People are able to see some things, and some things are only concluded in God’s heart, so people cannot see the result.
 That which people see isn’t necessarily the true side of things; but the other side, the side you do not see—this is the true thoughts and conclusions of God’s heart.

 People Who Run Away During God’s Work Are Those Who Abandon the True WaySo why can God give this kind of person such a serious punishment?
 Why is God so enraged toward them?
 First of all we know that God’s disposition is majesty, is wrath.
 He is not a sheep to be slaughtered by anyone; even more, He is not a puppet to be controlled by people however they want.
 He is also not empty air to be bossed around by people.
 If you really believe that God exists, you should have a heart that fears God, and you should know that God’s essence is not to be angered.
 This anger may be caused by a word; perhaps a thought; perhaps some kind of vile behavior; perhaps mild behavior, behavior that’s passable in the eyes and ethics of man; or perhaps it is caused by a doctrine, a theory.
 However, once you anger God, your opportunity is lost and your end days have arrived.
 This is a terrible thing!
 If you don’t understand that God cannot be offended, then maybe you aren’t afraid of God, and maybe you offend Him all the time.
 If you don’t know how to fear God, then you’re unable to fear God, and you don’t know how to put yourself on the path of walking in God’s way—fearing God and shunning evil.
 Once you become aware, you can be conscious that God cannot be offended, then you will know what it is to fear God and shun evil.
 Walking in the way of fearing God and shunning evil isn’t necessarily about how much truth you know, how many trials you have experienced, or how much you have been disciplined.
 Rather, it depends on what the essence of your heart is with regard to God, and what your attitude toward God is.
 People’s essence and their subjective attitudes—these are very important, very key.
 With regard to those people who have renounced and left God, their contemptible attitude toward God and their hearts that despise the truth have aggravated God’s disposition, thus so far as God is concerned they will never be forgiven.
 They have known about God’s existence, they have had the information that God has already arrived, they have even experienced God’s new work.
 Their departure isn’t a case of being deluded, nor is it that they’re hazy about it.
 It’s even less a case of them being forced into it.
 Rather they have consciously, and with a clear mind, chosen to leave God.
 Their departure isn’t losing their way; it’s not their being cast off.
 Therefore, in God’s eyes, they are not a lamb who has strayed from the flock, let alone a prodigal son who lost his way.
 They departed with impunity, and such a condition, such a situation, aggravates God’s disposition, and it is out of this aggravation that He gives them a hopeless outcome.
 Is this kind of outcome not frightful?
 So if people don’t know God, they can offend God.
 This is no small matter!
 If someone doesn’t take God’s attitude seriously, and still believes that God is looking forward to their return—because they are one of God’s lost lambs and God is still waiting for them to have a change of heart—then this person is not that far removed from their day of punishment.
 God won’t just refuse to admit them.
 This is their second time aggravating His disposition; it’s an even more terrible matter!
 This person’s irreverent attitude has already offended God’s administrative decree.
 Will God still admit them?
 God’s principles regarding this matter are: If someone has been certain about the true way yet can still consciously and with a clear mind reject God, and distance themselves from God, then God will block off the road to their salvation, and the gate into the kingdom will henceforth be closed to them.
 When this person comes knocking once more, God will not open the door for them again.
 This person will be shut out forever.
 Perhaps some of you have read the story of Moses in the Bible.
 After Moses was anointed by God, the 250 leaders were dissatisfied with Moses because of his actions and other various reasons.
 Who did they refuse to obey?
 It wasn’t Moses.
 They refused to obey God’s arrangements; they refused to obey God’s work on this matter.
-They said the following: “You take too much on you, seeing all the congregation are holy, every one of them, and the LORD is among them….”
-In your eyes, are these words very serious?
+They said the following: “You take too much on you, seeing all the congregation are holy, every one of them, and Jehovah is among them….”
+In man’s eyes, are these words very serious?
 They’re not serious!
 At least the literal meaning of the words is not serious.
 In a legal sense, they don’t break any laws, because on their very surface it’s not hostile language, or vocabulary, much less has any blasphemous meaning.
 A common sentence is all there is, nothing more.
 Yet why is it that these words can trigger such rage from God?
 It’s because they are not spoken to people, but to God.
 The attitude and disposition expressed by them is precisely what aggravates God’s disposition, especially that of God’s disposition which cannot be offended.
 We all know what their outcome was in the end.
 Regarding those who abandoned God, what is their viewpoint?
 What is their attitude?
 And why does their viewpoint and attitude lead to God dealing with them in such a manner?
 The reason is that they clearly know He is God yet they still choose to betray Him.
 That is why they are totally stripped of their chance for salvation.
 Just like the Bible says: “For if we sin willfully after that we have received the knowledge of the truth, there remains no more sacrifice for sins.”
 Are you clear on this matter now?